mihail911/mihail911.github.io/src/pages/articles/2019-5-09---Deep-Learning-Computer/index.md

 * as a result are smaller and take up less space in PC case
 * HDD is made of magnetic tape and has mechanical parts inside
 * laptops are increasingly using M.2 SSDs because they take up less room than traditional, 2.5-inch SATA drives (M.2 shaped like stick of gum)
-* determines reads/writes to disk
-* If you’re reading data from a file on a disk, the processor needs to wait for the file to be read (the same goes for writing)
-* Advantages of SSD
-  * Boot times will be significantly reduced.

 ## Cooling
 * as soon as the GPU hits a temperature barrier – often 80 °C – the GPU will decrease the speed so that the temperature threshold is not breached